-Instead of staying 10 nights or earning 25,000 base points or booking 3 meetings, you can skip ahead by owning this card.
+Instead of staying ten nights, earning 25,000 base points, or booking three meetings, you can skip ahead by owning this card.

 Discoverist member benefits include:

-- 5 base points per $1 and 10% bonus on select purchases (plus 4x World of Hyatt Credit Card rewards)
+- Five base points per $1 and a 10% bonus on select purchases (plus 4x The World of Hyatt Credit Card rewards)